How to Become a Freelance Web Designer in 7 Simple Steps

 1. Enroll in a web design or development course

 First, think about what skills you have and the ones you need.
 Then consider taking classes to bridge the gap.
-Udemy offers a class on HTML and CSS for beginning web designers as well as visual design and user experience courses.
+Udemy offers affordable classes on HTML and CSS, visual design, and user experience.